mrsonandrade/pyswarming/paper/paper.md

 # Conclusion

-Finally, we identified that despite the existence of other *Behavior Packages*, PySwarming comes as a cross-platform one, serving as a focal point, filling an important space, which regards the organization of the different methods developed over the last decades.
-Also, the fact that the library is written in Python confers a lower barrier for newcomers to the field, flexibility, and customization, increasing the interaction of the researcher community and the advancement of science.
+Presented in this work is PySwarming, a package that facilitates the coordination of swarms and serves as a centerpiece, organizing different methods developed in the swarm robotics field.
+This package provides ready-to-use collective behaviors implementations based on the work of different authors.
+As shown through the examples, the fact that it is written in Python makes it more flexible and easily customizable, allowing quick prototyping.
+Therefore, PySwarming fills an important space, regarding the organization of the different swarming robotics methods developed over the last decade, and all the characteristics of the package confer a lower barrier for newcomers to the field, which helps to increase the interaction of the researcher community and the advancement of science.

 # Acknowledgements
 The authors would like to thank the Human Resources Program from the National Agency of Oil, Gas and Bio Combustibles – PRH-ANP for the financial support.